There are three parts to a divorce if you have children and two if you don't:

 Childcare arrangements

-6 tips on how to achieve an amicable divorce
+6 tips on how separate amicably

 1. Your separation or divorce will be slower if you rush your partner